sonofhypnos/thoughts/posts/reflecting-on-finding-your-people.md

         -   These bar nights are dominated by the same kind of people often though.
 The big parties are things like people partying after their exams.
-That feels like the kind of events you want to be at, but first I don\'t really know how to hear about them, if it is not my major (I guess this is intentional?)
+That feels like the kind of events you want to be at, but first I don't really know how to hear about them, if it is not my major (I guess this is intentional?)
             -   At the same time corona adds this second layer of